data-umbrella/event-transcripts/2022/55-joe-django.md

 08:50 Where did Django get its name?
 09:41 Overview about Django
-10:18 10,000 foot view of web development with Django 10:42 Django open-source software licencing
+10:18 10,000 foot view of web development with Django 10:42 Django open-source software licensing
 11:50 Python programming language
 11:58 What is the Python programming language?
 13:54 What makes Python high-level?